GLOBAL MARKETS-Asia stocks slide on U.S. rate worries, dollar ascendant

 TOKYO, Sept 7 (Reuters) - Asian stocks sank on Thursday, extending global equity declines after new signs of sustained inflationary pressures in the United States boosted the case for elevated interest rates for longer.

-The U.S. dollar hung close to the highest since mid-March against major peers, and touched a fresh 10-month top to the yen.
+The U.S. dollar hung close to its highest point since mid-March against major peers, and touched a fresh 10-month top to the yen.
 Long-term Treasury yields hovered near two-week highs near 4.3%.

 Brent crude stayed above $90 amid tightening supply, adding to inflation worries.

-MSCI's broadest index of Asia-Pacific shares .MIAP00000PUS slid 0.45%, following declines on Wall Street and in Europe.
+MSCI's broadest index of Asia-Pacific shares .MIAP00000PUS slid 0.68% after declines on Wall Street and in Europe.

 Wall Street stocks sold off after U.S. data showed the services sector unexpectedly picked up steam in August, suggesting stubborn inflationary forces.

-While traders are still fairly certain the Federal Reserve will forego a rate hike this month, they put the risk of one by year-end at closer to a coin toss.
+Although traders are still fairly certain the Federal Reserve will forego a rate increase this month, they put the risk of one by year-end at closer to a coin toss.
 A rate cut is not expected until June.
 FEDWATCH

 "The data doesn't flip the script, but it shows the war against inflation hasn't been won," said Kyle Rodda, senior financial markets analyst at Capital.com in Melbourne.